tech-otaku/cloudflare-dns/README.md

 - Only **A**, **AAAA**, **CNAME**, **MX** and **TXT** type DNS records can be added, updated or deleted.

+- Does not support record tags as these are not available on Cloudflare's Free plan.

+- The script is unable to match a record using a combination of type (`-t TYPE`), name (`-n NAME`) and content (`-c CONTENT`) if the content contains a comma (`,`).
+While this appears to be an issue with the Cloudflare API, the script cannot currently delete DNS records whose content contains a comma (`,`) and may require user interaction to update such records.

 ## Get an Existing Domain's Current DNS Records

 `get-dns.py` is a script that gets all of an existing domain's current DNS records.
-For each DNS record it displays a sub-set of the data returned from the API call together with the arguments required to delete that record and create it using the `cf-dns.sh` script.
+For each DNS record it displays a sub-Set of the data returned from the API call together with the arguments required to delete that record and create it using the `cf-dns.sh` script.
 It can optionally include all of the record's data as raw JSON.
 Output can be directed to a file or to the user's screen.

 ### Usage
 `./get-dns.py -h/--help`

-`./get-dns.py -d/--domain DOMAIN [-k/--key] [-p/--pretty] [-r/--raw] [-s/--screen]`
+`./get-dns.py -d/--domain DOMAIN [-k/--key] [-p/--pretty] [-r/--raw] [-S/--Screen]`

 ### Example

-`./get-dns.py --domain=example.com --raw --screen`
+`./get-dns.py --domain=example.com --raw --Screen`

 ### Sample Output